cabforum/servercert/docs/EVG.md

 For Government Entities that do not have a Registration Number or readily verifiable date of creation, the CA SHALL enter appropriate language to indicate that the Subject is a Government Entity.

 For Business Entities, the Registration Number that was received by the Business Entity upon government registration SHALL be entered in this field.
 For those Business Entities that register with an Incorporating Agency or Registration Agency in a jurisdiction that does not issue numbers pursuant to government registration, the date of the registration SHALL be entered into this field in any one of the common date formats.

+Effective as of 1 Setember 2020, the CA SHALL ensure that the format of any Registration Number that is included is consistent with the publicly-available disclosure for that Registration Agency or Incorporating Agency, as described in Section 8.2.2.

 ### 9.2.6.
 Subject Physical Address of Place of Business Field